Fixing Your Finances Doesn’t Have to Be Hard. Just Take 1 Step This Week

 Some of the links in this post are from our sponsors.
 We’re letting you know because it’s what Honest Abe would do.
 After all, he is on our favorite coin.

-How to Improve Your Finances With Money Mondays
+How to Improve Your Finances in 1 Day/Week

-Here’s the challenge: Over the next 12 weeks, see just how much you can improve your finances with one super easy step one day a week.
+Here’s the challenge: Pick one day of the week.
+Over the next 12 weeks, see just how much you can improve your finances by taking one super easy step that day each week.

 1. Cut Your Interest Rates